 - Long project duration: The average marketing effectiveness project has a turnaround time of 16 weeks, requiring substantial resources and headcount which otherwise could be deployed on other value-adding activities.

-It is also commonly believed that MMM analytics are best suited for large companies that invest heavily on advertising and can hence afford to spend significant amounts in performance measurement.
-According to Gartner, MMM professional services reach regularly the mid-six figures with an average median price approaching the quarter of a Million US$ in the US.
+It is also commonly believed that Marketing Mix Modeling analytics are best suited for large companies that invest heavily on advertising and can hence afford to spend significant amounts in performance measurement.
+According to Gartner, Marketing Mix Modeling professional services reach regularly the mid-six figures with an average median price approaching the quarter of a Million US$ in the US.

-However, the MMM scenery is changing fast with companies of all sizes showing interest in adopting MMM techniques to measure the true impact of their marketing activities and optimizing their budgets.
+However, the Marketing Mix Modeling scenery is changing fast with companies of all sizes showing interest in adopting MMM techniques to measure the true impact of their marketing activities and optimizing their budgets.
 This need is fuelled by the rise in spending, the abundance of media channels and the good PR around the adoption of AI and Data Analytics techniques in the media industry.

-To succeed the passage to a larger adoption of MMM techniques, it is important to consider the following two conditions:
+To succeed the passage to a larger adoption of Marketing Mix Modeling techniques, it is important to consider the following two conditions:

 - Adopt a technology that allows to run end-to-end MMM projects ensuring automation and scalability.